rlworkgroup/garage/docs/user/save_load_resume_exp.md

 from garage.experiment.deterministic import set_seed
 ```

-## LocalRunner & LocalTFRunner for Garage experiment
+## Use LocalRunner or LocalTFRunner

-`LocalRunner` class in Garage provides users with a range
-of utilities to set up environment and train an algorithm
-for an experiment.
+`LocalRunner` provides utilities for managing the algorithm training workflow.

 ```Python
 runner = LocalRunner()
 ```

-`LocalTFRunner` inherits `LocalRunner` class and provides
+`LocalTFRunner` inherits from the `LocalRunner` class and provides
-a default TensorFlow session using Python context.
+a default TensorFlow session for TensorFlow-based algorithms.
+It is implemented
+as a context manager.

 ```Python
 with LocalTFRunner(snapshot_config=ctxt) as runner: